easypath/nginx-secure-configs/README.md

 #### CloudFlare:
 * Requires a free or paid account
-* HTTP to HTTPS redirection is performed by a [page rule](https://support.cloudflare.com/hc/en-us/articles/200170536-How-do-I-redirect-all-visitors-to-HTTPS-SSL-), therefore the HTTP server block is kept to a minimum
+* CloudFlare can also redirect HTTP to HTTPS using a page rule, however in testing this seemed to cause chained 301 redirects - i.e. http://example.com to https://example.com to https://www.example.com
+* SEO best-practice is to do a "Class B" redirect, i.e. redirect "bare" domains - without "www" - to www.example.com (see [here](https://blog.codingoutloud.com/2010/07/26/4-reasons-to-embrace-the-www-subdomain-prefix-in-your-web-addresses-and-how-to-do-it-right/) for more info)
 * Pre-configured to restore the visitor's original IP; the list of CloudFlare IP addresses must be periodically updated (see [here](https://support.cloudflare.com/hc/en-us/articles/200170706-How-do-I-restore-original-visitor-IP-with-Nginx-) for more info)

 ### Credits